 This is a basic foundation course in computational mathematics offered for students whose current skills in elementary arithmetic need improvement.
 The specific topics included are fractions and decimals; percentages, proportions, and ratios; metric and English measurements; and the fundamentals of integer arithmetic and elementary algebraic operations.
 This course serves as a basis for students who plan to study business mathematics, algebra, or technical mathematics.
 This course may be repeated three times (four total) by students needing additional help.
 Both self-paced and lecture sections are available.
-This course is recommended for students who score 46 or below on the Numerical Skills section of the COMPASS test.

-Prerequisites: High school graduation or GED equivalency
+Prerequisites: High school graduation or GED equivalency Applicable toward graduation at Sandburg where program structure permits: